Whitefield College of the Bible: About the college

 The college was named after the 18th century Christian Evangelist, George Whitefield.
 A portrait of George Whitefield by Samuel McCausland was commissioned for the opening.

 The college was formally opened on 3 October 1981 by Bob Jones, chancellor of Bob Jones University, South Carolina, United States, after receiving the key from the president of the college Reverend Ian Paisley.

 The college was situated at Lawrencetown House.
 The country house and estate of 30 acres was purchased and renovated at a cost of approximately £170,000.

 In 2016 Lawrencetown House was sold and lectures moved to the Jubilee Complex of the Martyrs Memorial Free Presbyterian Church.

+Second campus

 In 2021, the Free Presbyterian Church of Ulster announced they would construct a new purpose built campus in Tandragee, County Armagh.
 Armagh City, Banbridge and Craigavon Borough Council granted planning permission for the construction of the extension in 2023.
 Construction commenced in November 2024.
+The new Tandragee college was officially opened on 14 March 2026.